Selections from this new CD are being streamed on the following platforms:

 *Special guest musician: Gene Breeden on lead guitar, playing a solo-break he created just for this number.
 Gene is one of the original architects of what we now know as the "Bakersfield Sound" in country music.
 Some of the other "creators" of the Bakersfield Sound with Gene include Buck Owens, Norman Hamlin, and Jean Shepard, prior to their own superstar status.

-4: Amanda Marie (Folk) The tragic loss of a child
+4: Amanda Marie (Folk) The tragic loss of a child from gun violence

 5: Something to Crow About (Traditional Country) Environmental hysteria